web-dave/JavaScript-Essentials-Training/README.md

 # Improve the onclick logic

-This is a JavaScript Workshop.

-So grap a browser and a Text Editor and let's get started.

 - transfere the value to a funtion
 - decide in that function numbers are written to the display
 - clear if the value is `c`